thewalla07/portfolio/content/resume/_index.md

 ### **Projects and programming,** ***[(view some projects)](/projects/)***
 #### *2012 – Present*
-[Blockchain E-Voting](https://github.com/CPSSD/voting):  Is an implementation of an electronic voting system written in Golang.
-It makes use of a blockchain structure to tackle the issues of voter anonymity and tamper-proofing ballots.
-(Final year project; work in progress)
+[Blockchain E-Voting](https://github.com/CPSSD/voting): I wrote my own implementation of a blockchain structure and the Paillier cryptosystem to try and tackle some of the issues relating to voter anonymity and ballot tampering.
+The project is written in Golang.
+(Final year project)

 [Massively Distributed File System](https://github.com/CPSSD/MDFS):  Is a CLI program which provides access to a cloud storage like system.
 Files distribution is handled by a metadata service.
 Data can be stored securely for users over potentially insecure storage nodes.
 (Third year project)